openstack/openstack-doc-tools/doc/source/man/openstack-doc-test.rst

   **--build-file-exception BUILD_FILE_EXCEPTION**
-      File that will be skipped during delete and build checks to generate depenencies.
+      File that will be skipped during delete and build checks to generate dependencies.
 This should be done for invalid XML files only.

   **--check-build**